trujunzhang/App-1.4.26-2-fixed/contributingGuides/APPLE_GOOGLE_SIGNIN.md

 envName=Staging
 ```

-Alternatively, within the `DeepLinkWrapper/index.website.js` file you can set the `CONFIG.ENVIRONMENT` to something other than "Development".
+Alternatively, within the `DeepLinkWrapper/index.website.js` file, you can set the `CONFIG.ENVIRONMENT` to something other than "Development".

 #### Handle deep links in dev on MacOS